Interpolated stochastic interventions based on propensity scores, target policies and treatment-specific costs: Introduction

 Among the broad class of stochastic interventions, \emph{incremental propensity score interventions} (IPI) \cite{kennedy2018nonparametric} have gained particular appeal.
 IPIs tilt the organic propensity score by a tunable parameter, yielding controlled and interpretable odds ratio modifications that allow analysis across a continuum of intensities \cite{bonvini2023incremental}.
 They integrate naturally with modern causal workflows and align closely with real-world policy design.
 Applications include dropout and censoring \cite{kim2021incremental}, time-fixed and time-varying treatments \cite{naimi2021incremental,rudolph2022estimation}, resource-constrained decision making \cite{sarvet2023longitudinal}, interventional mediation \cite{diaz2020causal,hejazi2023nonparametric}, fairness assessment \cite{mcclean2024fair,opacic2025disparity}, and general sensitivity analysis \cite{levis2024stochastic}, among others.

 Mechanistically, IPIs differ from other soft interventions such as \emph{general stochastic interventions} (GSI) \cite{Correa_Bareinboim_2020,CorreaNeurips} and \emph{modified treatment policies} (MTP) \cite{haneuse2013estimation,diaz2023nonparametric}, which include \emph{shift intervention policies} (SIP) \cite{sani2020identification}.
 GSIs allow ample changes to the exposure mechanism, for example, reducing the parent set or introducing auxiliary noise, and they may alter the $\sigma$-algebra of its conditional distribution.
 MTPs set the counterfactual treatment deterministically as a function of the observed treatment and covariates, with SIPs restricting the rule to depend only on the observed treatment.
-By contrast, IPIs operate solely by tilting the organic propensity score, preserve the underlying measurable structure of the exposure law, and define counterfactual treatments by sampling from the tilted distribution \cite{kennedy2018nonparametric,bonvini2023incremental}.
+By contrast, IPIs operate solely by tilting the organic propensity score and preserve the underlying measurable structure of the exposure law \cite{kennedy2018nonparametric,bonvini2023incremental}.
 Recently, \emph{generalized policies} (GPs) have been proposed, defined as a marginal of an optimal transport map, matching the distribution induced by a reallocation mechanism conditional on covariates, observed treatment, and auxiliary noise.
 They have been shown to offer favorable properties for partial identification under latent confounding \cite{levis2024stochastic}.